bitcraze/bitcraze-vm/README.md

 * UDEV rules and pre-configured USB filtering for the Crazyradio and it's bootloader (NRF BOOT)

-* All our projects pre-cloned
+* Most of our projects pre-cloned

 * The VirtualBox guest additions pre-installed